AckerlyXu/heima/articles/media-services/media-services-dotnet-generate-thumbnail-with-mes.md

 	  </Outputs>
 	</Preset>

-## Example - one image at a specific timestamp
+## Example of a "one image at a specific timestamp" preset

 The following JSON and XML preset can be used to produce a single JPEG image at the 30 second mark of the input video.
-This preset expects the input to be more than 30 seconds in duration (else the job will fail).
+This preset expects the input video to be more than 30 seconds in duration (else the job will fail).

 ### JSON preset